Reading this article will give you the best 3 tips to never run out of content ideas for your blog.

-We share three tips with you to keep your content exclusive, fresh and relevant.
+Here we are sharing tips with you to keep your content exclusive, fresh and relevant.

 It may seem terribly obvious that you should start with making a list of content ideas.
 But, we are not just talking about a simple list – we are talking about a purposeful content list that covers a daily plan.

-To start making a list of potential topics, first start with creating a list of the search terms or topics that your buyer persona is likely to look for.
+To start making a list of potential topics, first start with creating a list of the search terms or topics that your buyer person is likely to look for.
 That should be your first list.